 In addition, the Bank undertakes a comprehensive formal evaluation of its capital adequacy as required by the Internal Capital Adequacy Assessment Process ("ICAAP") rules of the PRA on a regular basis and usually every twelve months.
-The preparation of the ICAAP is the responsibility of the Chief Risk Officer.
+The preparation of the ICAAP is the responsibility of the Chief Risk Officer with oversight provided by the Chief Financial Officer.

 The ICAAP is an assessment by the Bank, approved by the Board, of the level of capital that it believes is required in respect of the principal risks to which it is exposed in the execution of its business plan.
-The Bank uses a range of modelling, scenario analysis and stress testing techniques which it considers appropriate to the scale and nature of the Bank's activities in order to identify the capital levels required and compares these to the Pillar 1 minimum amounts plus the Bank's Individual Capital Guidance requirements.
+The Bank uses a range of modelling, scenario analysis and stress testing techniques which it considers appropriate to the scale and nature of the Bank's activities in order to identify the capital levels required and compares these to the Pillar 1 minimum amounts plus the Bank's Total Capital Requirement ("TCR").
 These techniques include an evaluation over the medium term planning horizon of the adequacy of the Bank's capital position even under a range of relevant extreme but plausible stressed conditions.

-The ICAAP is subject to rigorous review and challenge by both the executive management team (ALCO and ExCo) and the Board, through its ARCC Sub-Committee.
-The report is submitted to the PRA, which periodically revisits the Individual Capital Guidance requirements for the Bank in the light of the most recent ICAAP and the regulator's own supervisory processes.
+The ICAAP is subject to review and challenge by both the executive management team (ALCO and ExCo) and the Board, through its Audit, Risk and Conduct Sub-Committee.
+The report is submitted to the PRA, which periodically revisits the Total Capital Requirement for the Bank in the light of the most recent ICAAP and the regulator's own supervisory processes (C-SREP).